krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

 === "Kotlin"

     ```kotlin title="array.kt"
+    /* Initialize array */
+    var arr = IntArray(5) // { 0, 0, 0, 0, 0 }
+    var nums = intArrayOf(1, 3, 2, 5, 4)
     ```

-=== "Zig"
+=== "Ruby"

-    ```zig title="array.zig"
+    ```ruby title="array.rb"
-    // Initialize array
+    # Initialize array
-    var arr = [_]i32{0} ** 5; // { 0, 0, 0, 0, 0 }
+    arr = Array.new(5, 0)
-    var nums = [_]i32{ 1, 3, 2, 5, 4 };
+    nums = [1, 3, 2, 5, 4]
     ```

+??? pythontutor "Code Visualization"

+    <div style="height: 243px; width: 100%;"><iframe class="pythontutor-iframe" src="https://pythontutor.com/iframe-embed.html#code=%23%20%E5%88%9D%E5%A7%8B%E5%8C%96%E6%95%B0%E7%BB%84%0Aarr%20%3D%20%5B0%5D%20*%205%20%20%23%20%5B%200,%200,%200,%200,%200%20%5D%0Anums%20%3D%20%5B1,%203,%202,%205,%204%5D&codeDivHeight=472&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe></div>
+    <div style="margin-top: 5px;"><a href="https://pythontutor.com/iframe-embed.html#code=%23%20%E5%88%9D%E5%A7%8B%E5%8C%96%E6%95%B0%E7%BB%84%0Aarr%20%3D%20%5B0%5D%20*%205%20%20%23%20%5B%200,%200,%200,%200,%200%20%5D%0Anums%20%3D%20%5B1,%203,%202,%205,%204%5D&codeDivHeight=800&codeDivWidth=600&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false" target="_blank" rel="noopener noreferrer">Full Screen ></a></div>

-### 2. &nbsp; Accessing elements
+### 2. &nbsp; Accessing Elements

-Elements in an array are stored in contiguous memory spaces, making it simpler to compute each element's memory address.
-The formula shown in the Figure below aids in determining an element's memory address, utilizing the array's memory address (specifically, the first element's address) and the element's index.
-This computation streamlines direct access to the desired element.
+Array elements are stored in contiguous memory space, which means calculating the memory address of array elements is very easy.
+Given the array's memory address (the memory address of the first element) and an element's index, we can use the formula shown in Figure 4-2 to calculate the element's memory address and directly access that element.

 ![Memory address calculation for array elements](array.assets/array_memory_location_calculation.png){ class="animation-figure" }

 <p align="center"> Figure 4-2 &nbsp; Memory address calculation for array elements </p>

-As observed in Figure 4-2, array indexing conventionally begins at $0$.
-While this might appear counterintuitive, considering counting usually starts at $1$, within the address calculation formula, **an index is essentially an offset from the memory address**.
-For the first element's address, this offset is $0$, validating its index as $0$.
+Observing Figure 4-2, we find that the first element of an array has an index of $0$, which may seem counterintuitive since counting from $1$ would be more natural.
+However, from the perspective of the address calculation formula, **an index is essentially an offset from the memory address**.
+The address offset of the first element is $0$, so it is reasonable for its index to be $0$.

-Accessing elements in an array is highly efficient, allowing us to randomly access any element in $O(1)$ time.
+Accessing elements in an array is highly efficient; we can randomly access any element in the array in $O(1)$ time.

 === "Python"

     ```python title="array.py"
     def random_access(nums: list[int]) -> int:
-        """Random access to elements"""
+        """Random access to element"""
         # Randomly select a number from the interval [0, len(nums)-1]
         random_index = random.randint(0, len(nums) - 1)
-        # Retrieve and return a random element
+        # Retrieve and return the random element
         random_num = nums[random_index]
         return random_num
     ```